 Bill & Melinda Gates Foundation

-The Bill & Melinda Gates Foundation (Gates Foundation) exists to help the world’s poorest people lift themselves out of hunger and poverty.
+The Bill & Melinda Gates Foundation helps the world’s poorest people lift themselves out of hunger and poverty.

 They asked us to develop a multi-platform piece to launch at ‘Contagion’, an event at London’s Science Museum.
-The piece needed to encourage people to explore the state of the world’s health through an interactive, personalised lens using their year of birth as a start point.
+It needed to encourage people to explore the state of the world’s health through an interactive, personalised lens using their year of birth as a start point.

 As always, we brought forward our expertise in editorial and design thinking.
 We explored different visualization options and devices to show off the data and tell its stories, keeping in mind how they could work across different platforms.